Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-05/03-doctype/page-02.md

 ```

-They’re not very human-readable, but, in their own way, they are simply saying “this document is written in HTML 4.01,” or “this document is written in XHTML 1.0.”
+They're not very human-readable, but, in their way, they are merely saying “this document is written in HTML 4.01,” or “this document is written in XHTML 1.0.”